JoinColony/purser/docs/_Interface_Common_Wallet_Interface.md

 This method takes in an `transactionObject` Object _(See below)_, and returns the hex `String` signature wrapped inside a `Promise` _(This method is `async`)_.

-The `transactionObject`'s props will be each individually validated, and if there's something wrong with one of them, it will `throw` and Error.
+The `transactionObject` props will each be individually validated, and will `throw` if there is something wrong with any of them.

 _**Note**: On hardware wallets this method will require some form of confirmation from the user._

-_**Note**: Metamask is designed to handle it's own `nonce` count.
+_**Note**: Metamask is designed to handle its own `nonce` count.
 You can manually set it, but it's advisable to leave it out of the transaction object.
-The only case where you would want to do override it, is when you want to change a pending transaction._
+One case where you would want to override the `nonce` would be to over-write a previously sent pending transaction (with different values or a higher gas price)._

 **`transactionObject` format:**
 ```js